Gender and Educational Achievement: Part Three

 It is also pointed out that total female A Level entries are far greater than total male A level entries so that even where a larger percentage of male than female subject entries are awarded A* grades the number of male and female A*grade awards is very similar.
 Click here for an article from The Conversation

 Recent data indicate that in GCE Advanced Level Examinations males’ results did improve relative to females’ results once coursework was excluded from assessments.
 Male A* rates were consistently higher than female A* rates 2016-2019 but in terms of A* /A grades the gender gap fluctuated.
-However, it should be noted that the relative changes in males’ and females’ results following the ending of coursework were small as is indicated in the following table.
+However, it should be noted that the relative changes in males’ and females’ results following the ending of coursework were small as is indicated in the above table.

 In the years of CAGS [2020 and 2021] females outperformed males at A* and A*/A grades, but the female lead declined once examinations were reintroduced in 2022.
+You may click here for more detailed information on GCE Advanced Level Results 2019-2022

 There are also important gender differences in subject entry at GCE Advanced Level and you can find updated information on Gender and Subject entry here.